Affinity Bancshares, Inc. (AFBI): History, Ownership, Mission, How It Works & Makes Money

 Original location

-Affinity Bank commenced operations in Atlanta, Georgia.
-The holding company maintains its principal executive offices in Atlanta, Georgia.
+The bank's original operations began in the Atlanta, Georgia, market, and its historical roots are in Newton County, Georgia.
+Today, the holding company maintains its principal executive offices in Covington, Georgia.

 Founding team members